Alerion-SuperMileage-UL/ALER-ION-open-source-fuel-cell/README.md

 # Sealing and gaskets
-Sealing the fuel cell turned out to be an unforseen major challenge of this project.
+Sealing the fuel cell turned out to be an unforeseen major challenge of this project.
 During this process, multiple iterations of the gasketing system were tried and a procedure to test out the performance was developed.
 This section presents this procedure, along with the final design of this system.

 <img width="500" alt="sealing diagram" src="https://github.com/user-attachments/assets/61066296-8261-4e41-8e18-acb28e5176f7" />